International Political Economy (MA) (2023 Entry)

 Theories and Issues in International Political Economy

-International Political Economy (IPE) builds on the scholarly legacy of classical political economists, but is oriented to the international political context of globalisation.
+International Political Economy (IPE) builds on the scholarly legacy of classical political economists but is oriented to the international political context of globalisation.
 IPE is concerned with the connections between politics and economics within the contemporary world order.
-Since the seminal work of scholars such as Susan Strange in the early 1970s, IPE has grown into a large and buoyant field of study.
+Since the pioneering work of scholars such as Susan Strange in the early 1970s, IPE has grown into a large and buoyant field of study.
 PAIS can boast one of the largest concentrations of IPE scholars anywhere in the world.
 This module builds on the expertise to be found in the department in order to survey the principal theories developed and the main issues addressed in IPE.

 As the title of the module might be read to imply, theories and issues are interconnected in International Political Economy.
 Theoretical work and empirical work are not separate exercises.
 Practical problems stimulate theory construction, and theories inform the ways that we handle substantive issues.
 Our analysis of practical issues will be richer if it is informed by theories and by the theorising of international political economy scholars.